YozhikM/draft-regex/README.md

 ## Hints

-To improve performance, use `clearPastedStyle` to `handlePastedStyle` method, and `replaceTextRegex` to save the text editor.
+To improve performance, use `clearPastedStyle` to `handlePastedText` method, and `replaceTextRegex` to save the text editor.